eelcovv/elixos/README.md

    dhcpcd wlp2s0
    ```

    You can ignore the notification `read_config: /etc/dhcpcd.conf: No such file or directory`.
-Just check that you are connected with
+   Just check that you are connected with:

    ```shell
    ip a show wlp2s0